getflywheel/legal/privacy.md

 ## EU-U.S. Privacy Shield Framework

 We are a voluntary participant in the EU-U.S. Privacy Shield Framework ("EU Framework"), which you can learn more about at the U.S. Department of Commerce's Privacy Shield site at https://www.privacyshield.gov.
 We are committed to the Principles of the EU Framework and we subject all Personal Information we collect to those Principles.
-As a participant, we are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission, the Department of Transportation, and any other authorized U.S. agency.
+As a participant, we are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission and any other authorized U.S. agency.

 We may be required to disclose Personal Information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 In addition, we comply with the onward transfer liability provisions regarding your Personal Information.